Rapid Method for Computing the Mechanical Resonances of Irregular Objects: Method

-Our new approach is to numerically evaluate the integrals in (\autoref{eqn:eigval}) by meshing only the surface of the sample, with triangular mesh elements, and rewriting the volume integrals as integrals over the sample surface using Stokes' theorem.
-A triangular surface mesh allows the use of quadrature rules that extend to order 50 -- well beyond what is necessary to fit typical RUS spectra.
+Our new approach is to numerically evaluate the integrals in (\autoref{eqn:eigval}) by meshing only the surface of the sample, with triangular mesh elements, and rewriting the volume integrals as integrals over the sample surface using Gauss' theorem.
+Our method is reminiscent of, but distinct from, boundary element methods, which map differential equations over a bounded volume onto its surface \cite{bem_theory,bem_acoustics,bem_wu,bem_anisotropy}.
+A triangular surface mesh allows the use of quadrature rules that extend to order 50---well beyond what is necessary to fit typical RUS spectra.
 In particular, to evaluate the integral of the product of two functions in the power basis, $\Phi_\lambda \Phi_{\lambda'} = x^n y^mz^{\ell}$, we first note that a scalar function can be written as the divergence of a vector function:

-Then, using the generalized Stokes theorem (in this case ``Gauss' law''), we convert the volume integral to a surface integral:
+Then, using the divergence theorem (``Gauss' law''), we convert the volume integral to a surface integral:

 where $dA_{z,i}$ is the $i^{\rm th}$ triangular mesh element projected onto the $x-y$ plane (see \autoref{fig:stokes_schematic}).
 Note that the choice of plane to project onto is arbitrary and we find no significant changes in the computed resonant frequencies when choosing different projection planes.
 The integrals needed to assemble the wave equation (i.e. to construct \autoref{eqn:eigval}) can be evaluated once, in parallel for each mesh element if desired, and the results saved for use in a fit of the elastic moduli.